fediaFedia/Omnimo/WP7/Background/readme.txt

 and type the RGB numbers in the settings box.
 If you want to control transparency of the color, after the RGB color, type a number from 0 (completelly transparent) to 255 (completelly opaque).
 Dont forget to click Set.
 Do the same for the second color.

-If you want to control the angle of the gradient, in the settings under GradientAngle type sth like 45 or 90 or 180 degrees.
+If you want to control the angle of the gradient, in the settings under GradientAngle type something like 45 or 90 or 180 degrees.

-It's recommended to make this skin clickthrough after you finished configuring it.
-You can later access it's menu from the rainmeter tray icon.
+It's recommended to make this skin click through after you have finished configuring it.
+You can later access its menu from the Rainmeter tray icon.